OcelotBabou/Quartz/content/2-The World/Regions/Kingdoms/Mesokini.md

 ### 1. **Overview**

-Mesokini stands as the largest and most powerful kingdom within the Shattered Kingdoms.
+Mesokini stands as the largest and most powerful kingdom within the [[Shattered Kingdoms]].
 Nestled between the Protoramus and [[Mesoramus Range]]s, its northern boundary is marked by the shimmering expanse of [[Lake Serenith]].
-This strategic position has earned Mesokini the nickname "Gateway to the North," a title reflecting its critical role as a bridge between the southern realms of Siar'Morrin and the northern territories.
+This strategic position has earned Mesokini the nickname "Gateway to the North," a title reflecting its critical role as a bridge between the southern realms of Siar'Morrin and the inner northern territories.

 Viewed by some as an agitator, Mesokini is infamous for inciting the [[Schism Wars]], the conflict that fractured the region and severed ties with [[New Birania]].
 The kingdom wears its reputation openly, making no attempt to hide its disdain for New Biranian influence and advocating for further autonomy and removal from its shadow.